-This all-girls 10-day sailing course takes place in Maine’s unique marine environment and focuses on seamanship, exploring the natural world and learning to function in a team setting.
+This all-girls nine-day sailing course takes place in Maine’s unique marine environment and focuses on seamanship, exploring the natural world and learning to function in a team setting.
 Our 30-foot open sailboat serves as both home and classroom.
 You’ll learn beginning, intermediate and advanced skills in chart and compass navigation, small boat seamanship, weather observation and anchoring.
-Engage in regular group discussions, reflect on each day’s progress and share leadership and onboard responsibilities so that every crew member is part of planning each day.
+Engage in regular group discussions, reflect on each day’s progress, and share leadership and onboard responsibilities so that every crew member is part of planning each day.
 As you live and work closely together, you’ll learn far more than seamanship.
 The habits learned and strengthened on this sailing expedition will serve for life.

 Single Gender Courses

 In early adolescence, many female students experience physical and cognitive development at different rates compared to male adolescents.
 Outward Bound has seen this in practice and has created single-gender early adolescent courses comprised of students at similar levels of development.
 This allows Instructors to effectively accommodate and teach to each groups' unique abilities.
 Single gender courses allow more open time to talk about fears and concerns, provide greater participation for females in leadership roles, ensure less distraction due to appearances and lessen the potential for stereotyping behaviors to occur.

 NOTE: For details on current COVID-19 policies, including vaccination, please contact an Admissions Advisor at the National Admissions Office at 866-467-7651.

 For detailed information on course availability statuses and what they mean, click here.